Web3HackerWorld/Web3NFT.Social/README.md

-## Web3 Blog Platform with NFT-Gating as Payment for subscribers
+## Web3 Blog Platform with NFT-Gating as Payment for Subscribers

-An open source version of mirror and medium compose
+An open-source version of Mirror and Medium compose

 <p align="center">
 <img src="./Web3NFT.Social.jpg" width="720"/>